- New Delhi India

 I wanted to use dark green as a primary colour and married it with a very popular colour here in India - hot pink.
 I also introduced, very slowly and carefully, little pops of alternative colour, like sunshine yellow, turquoise and pink's cousin purple.

-Colors used in my room:
+- Colors used in my room:

-Tips for using color successfully:
+- Tips for using color successfully:

 - 1) Balance: Although my room is flush with colour, I do not believe that "more is good."
 I think balance is key.
 Intuitively layering with colour, after using a neutral base, always works.
 Start slowly, and build up as you go along.
 2) Light: Light plays a very important factor in determining how dark you and/or colourful you can go.
 Contrary to some of the photographs (oh how I wish I was a professional!), my bedroom is flooded with light through a massive bay window, a door leading to the balcony, and a window one side of the bed.
 3) Textures and periods: I had fun mixing up the furniture genres from old French style to recycled industrial to traditional Indonesian.